lirex14/devops-interview-questions/README.md

 <details>
 <summary>How do you run a container?</summary><br><b>

+  docker run image-name
+  -p 3000:3000
+  -d dormant
 </b></details>

 <details>
 <summary>What best practices are you familiar related to working with containers?</summary><br><b>
+Least Privilidge/Not having the container run as root
 </b></details>

 <details>
 <summary>What `docker commit` does?.
 When will you use it?</summary><br><b>
+When you interactively make changes on a container, docker commit allows the user to save these changes with 'docker commit containter-id'
 </b></details>

 <details>
 <summary>How would you transfer data from one container into another?</summary><br><b>
+Volumens and docker-compose?
 </b></details>

 <details>
 <summary>What happens to data of the container when a container exists?</summary><br><b>
+Data not stored in volumes are lost
 </b></details>

 <details>